bradleyap/Watson-news-sample-room-java/README.md

 ```

-## Tips
+## Tip

-Note that it is faster to do most of your code changes and then just run the maven commands rather than using the above methods to make your room public for code updates that can be tested without joining the room to GameOn!.
+Note that it is faster to do most of your code changes and periodically just run the maven commands rather than using the methods described above to "Make your room public" for pushing and testing each code update.
+If something can be tested without joining the room to GameOn!, then use the faster approach!

 ## Build a docker container